 Ketamine Addiction

-Ketamine is known for its ability to produce the classic symptoms of drug addiction.
-These symptoms include physical dependence and increasing tolerance to ketamine’s effects.
-They also include the appearance of withdrawal if you stop using the drug.
+Ketamine, a dissociative anesthetic, is renowned for its ability to induce the classic symptoms of drug addiction.
+These symptoms encompass not only physical dependence and the development of tolerance to ketamine’s effects but also the manifestation of withdrawal symptoms upon discontinuation of the drug.

 Treatment for Ketamine Abuse and Ketamine Addiction